VeryGoodOpenSource/flame_behaviors/README.md

 [Entities](#entity) and [Behaviors](#behavior).

 Imagine you want to build an old school [Pong game](https://en.wikipedia.org/wiki/Pong).
-At its very core are two objects: a paddle and a ball.
+At its very core there are two objects: a paddle and a ball.
 If you have a look at the paddle, you could say its game logic is: move up and move down.
 The ball has the simple game logic of: on collision with a paddle reverse the movement direction.